 A carrier authorized to haul general freight may not own a single reefer.
 Cargo-classification fields on the public record are self-reported — what the carrier is allowed to haul, not what they actually run.
 The reliable signal is roadside inspection data: every inspection records the power unit and trailer VINs, which you can VIN-decode for equipment type.

-Carrier Check's equipment card on each carrier page is built from this inspection-driven inference.
+Knowhaul's equipment card on each carrier page is built from this inspection-driven inference.
 If a carrier claims they run dry vans but every inspection in the last 12 months was on a reefer, ask why.
 The opposite mismatch (claims reefers, runs dry vans) is a classic fraud setup — they have no intent to deliver the actual load.

 The last step closes the loop.
 The carrier sales rep you are talking to should match the public carrier record on legal name, DBA, physical address, and phone.
 Independent verification is the rule, not the exception.